 Vespers Contact: Jen Wiebe Penner

-Members at large: Nathaniel De Avila, Albert Bergen, Gabriella Gallo, Jenna Patterson, Lindsay Patram, Chris Plett, Susan Simcoe
+Members at large: Nathaniel De Avila (Eastman Male Choir rep.), Albert Bergen, Gabriella Gallo (School/Community rep.), Jenna Patterson, Lindsay Patram (Accent rep.), Chris Plett, Gina Reimer, Susan Simcoe

-The Vespers Choir is comprised of singers from the Eastman region who accept the invitation to participate in five Sunday evening services per year, held at the Mennonite Heritage Village, Steinbach.
-Each service is held under the direction of a different conductor.
-They also provide music for the annual Sunday Saengerfest during Pioneer Days on the August long weekend.
-The past year featured conductors Jorge Hidalgo, Rudy Schellenberg, Leona Hildebrand, Lin Wiebe, Michael Dueck, and Carrie Schellenberg Wilson.
+The Vespers Choir is comprised of singers from the Eastman region who accept the invitation to participate in six Sunday evening services per year, held at the Mennonite Heritage Village, Steinbach at 7 pm.
+Each inspirational service is held under the direction of a different conductor.
+The choir also provides music for the annual Sunday Saengerfest during Pioneer Days on the August long weekend.
+Dates for the upcoming season are:

 Accent- Meredith Hutchinson, conductor